 There is only one little spot on the bottom left of the screen that allows you to flip it up.
 If you have big fingers, with clipped fingernails, good luck.
 I have a hard time with it and it’s kind of annoying to get open.
 I have to use my fingernails to get under that little groove.
 This means whenever I want to open the LCD screen, it’s not a quick flip up without thinking about it.
 I have to stop everything I’m doing and divert my attention to trying to flip up the screen.

-I wish the EVF was upgraded to be like the X-Pro 3.
+I wish the EVF was bigger like the X-T3 .
 It’s still difficult to use with glasses.
 I know there are limitations here of course because of the small camera size.
 Apparently they changed the lensing a little.
-Maybe I’ll start wearing contact lenses again. 🙂
+Maybe I’ll start wearing contact lenses again. 🙂 I also feel like the X-Pro 3 was a touch bigger, but I’m not entirely sure.
+It’s possible the guide lines just draw a little differently.
+I’ll test this when I can go back home to Japan.

 Of course, these are fairly superficial complaints, this doesn’t mean the camera is bad or anything, it just means it’s not performing the same as a much larger, more expensive mirrorless camera, which is totally reasonable.
 It is a compact camera after all.